 Sparks and Shadows won the 2008 Editors' Choice Black Quill Award for Best Dark Genre Collection.

-People often message me on Myspace asking for advice on getting agents, getting their work published, etc. I've written a fair number of articles relating to writing and publishing; I think these are probably the most useful:
+People often ask me for advice on getting agents, getting their work published, etc. I've written a fair number of articles relating to writing and publishing; I think these are probably the most useful:

 · How Do You Find Time to Write? — time is a problem for every writer